Covera Covera

 Is full coverage worth it after 60 in Tucson?

 Yes — keep comprehensive through monsoon season at minimum.
-Tucson flash floods have totaled thousands of vehicles parked in washes and low-lying areas.
+Tucson flash floods have totaled thousands of vehicles parked in low-lying areas.

 Do older drivers pay less for car insurance in Tucson?

 Tucson is one of Arizona's best markets for senior drivers.
-Lower traffic density than Phoenix, strong retiree community discounts, and seasonal driving habits all help.
+Lower traffic density, strong retiree discounts, and seasonal driving habits all help.

 Should Tucson seniors drop full coverage?